JanMiksovsky/blog/posts/2024/03-12 All City Someday.md

 title: "All City Someday: a photo blog backed by Google Drive"
 ---

-Suppose you want a #photoblog that's not on Tumblr or Instagram.
+Suppose you want a photo blog that's not on Tumblr or Instagram.
 Maybe you don't like being sold, or want to draw outside the lines, or want photos as part of your own site.
 What would a #smallweb alternative look like that let you post a photo and caption from your phone?

 I made a proof-of-concept [street art photo blog](https://all-city-someday.netlify.app) that supports this on-phone flow: 1) snap a photo and set a caption, 2) save the photo to Google Drive via Files, 3) trigger a rebuild via the browser, 4) see the new photo on your own site.